weaviate/weaviate-io/developers/contributor-guide/getting-started/git-and-github.md

 ## Additional resources

-There are lots of resources out there on git and GitHub.
-For example:
+To learn more about git and GitHub, see:

-- [**GitHub Skills**](https://skills.github.com/) is a learning program provided by GitHub that will teach you the fundamentals of git and GitHub
+- [**GitHub Skills**](https://skills.github.com/) is a learning program provided by GitHub that teaches git and GitHub fundamentals.
-- [**Pro Git Book**](https://git-scm.com/book/en/v2) is a comprehensive reference book on git
+- [**Pro Git Book**](https://git-scm.com/book/en/v2) is a comprehensive reference book on git.